Flaxman Charles John Spurrell: Later life and recognition

 Shortly after his mother’s death in 1896, Spurrell retired to Norfolk, where he resided first with his uncle Daniel Spurrell at the Manor House in Bessingham and later at The Den, another house on the estate.
 Despite what Petrie called “the entreaties of his friends”, he seldom left Norfolk and his self-imposed retirement.

 On 27 March 1912 he married his cousin Katherine Anne Spurrell (1852–1919), a daughter of Daniel Spurrell and a noted daffodil breeder whose cultivars had won the Award of Merit from the Royal Horticultural Society.

 Spurrell was a Fellow of the Geological Society from 1868 to 1905 and a Fellow of the Society of Antiquaries from 1899 to about 1910.

+Spurrell died on 25 February 1915 in Bessingham and is buried there in St Mary's Churchyard.

 When a housing estate was built at Joyden's Wood in Bexley in the 1950s, one of the roads was named Spurrell Avenue in his honour.

 Publications

 The following papers were published by F. C. J. Spurrell in the Royal Archaeological Society's Archaeological Journal: